 The initial anxieties that may race through your mind after booking your pet photography session can become overwhelming quickly.

 “There’s no way my dog will sit still for photos!
 He can’t be off a leash!
-And he certainly hasn’t mastered many commands.”
+And he certainly hasn’t mastered many cues or tricks.”

 “What am I going to wear?!
 I’m not sure I even want to be in photos!”